Kaiz0r/cardpacks/README.md

 _exit : Handles what happens when the `q` command is issued.
-In the CLI loop, it runs quit(), but if you're plugging it in to another interface, maybe do something else. exit : Handles what happens when the "game state" ends, e.i. when someone wins or loses. turn : Runs before every command is run. player_0_wins : Runs when a player wins, number should be whichever player ID wins.
+In the CLI loop, it runs quit(), but if you're plugging it in to another interface, maybe do something else. exit : Handles what happens when the "game state" ends, e.i. when someone wins or loses. pre_turn : Runs before every command is run. post_turn : Runs after every command is run. player_0_wins : Runs when a player wins, number should be whichever player ID wins. no_player_wins : Runs in the case of a draw

 But, hooks are arbitrary keys, and you can add your own names with game.addHook('cheat', callable_function)